mfroeling/QMRITools-website/_pages/tool_description.md

 `demo.nb`<br>
 The toolbox comprises a variety of functions that allow data manipulation and analysis.
-The main functions allow joining multiple data sets into one continuous data set (Froeling et al. 2015) or to split data of two legs into two separate data-sets.
+The main functions allow joining multiple data sets with overlapping slices into one continuous data set (Froeling et al. 2015) and to automatically split data of two legs into two separate data-sets.
 Furthermore, it contains a collection of functions for data evaluation and analysis.

 <p align="center">
 <img src="../../assets/images/joining.png"